Latest news – independent examination of the submitted plan is now complete

 Charlbury Town Council formally submitted the revised draft Neighbourhood Plan to West Oxfordshire District Council (WODC) on 10th August 2020.

 Following this submission, responsibility for progression of the plan now lies with WODC and the Town Council is no longer able to promote or make further changes to the draft plan.

-Charlbury Town Council encourages you to submit your comments to the consultation which will be considered by the examiner in their assessment of the Neighbourhood Plan.
-Should the examiner recommend that the Neighbourhood Plan should proceed to referendum, those on the electoral register for Charlbury will be able to vote on whether or not the Neighbourhood Plan should be ‘made’ and thereby inform the determination of planning applications in the Parish.
+At the referendum, those on the electoral register for Charlbury will be able to vote on whether or not the Neighbourhood Plan should be ‘made’.
+If it is made, then it will inform the determination of planning applications in the parish.